nograx/ioBroker.zendure-solarflow/README.md

 Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
 Thanks!

 ## Changelog

+### **WORK IN PROGRESS**

+- Removed parameter 'upTime' and 'pullTime' from 'setDeviceAutomationInOutLimit'
+- TEST: Use 'setDeviceAutomationInOutLimit' to let HUB1200/HUB2000 charge with connected ACE 1500

 ### 2.0.1 (2025-07-22)

 - Small fix MQTT service